danielrosehill/MakoletTime/README.md

 ### Import The Images If You'd Like A Headstart

-You can find some 200x200px display images in /resources/images/makolettime
+You can find some 200x200px display images in this repo at:

+` /resources/images/makolettime`

 Copy the directory here in your HA instance: